-The Mexican Government regulates activities to protect amongst others, the green sea turtles.
+The Mexican Government regulates activities to protect green sea turtles.
 For example, snorkeling in Akumal is restricted in many ways.
-Certain areas are prohibited from access.
-This is to ensure that the seagrasses and the coral reef grow in these areas.
-Also, fins are prohibited from being used while snorkeling in Akumal bay.
+To swim with turtles in Akumal is the best place in Mexico.
+But, certain areas are prohibited from access to protect marine species and the coral reef.
+This ensures that the seagrasses and the coral reef grow in these areas.
+Also, fins are prohibited from being used when you swim with turtles in Akumal Beach.
 Again to protect the coral reef.
 Commercial tour operators are also limited in the number of snorkeling tours they can take.
 As well as on which days they can operate.

 "Did you know that female green sea turtles only return to mate every 2-4 years?"

-The green sea turtle eggs hatch 45-60 days after being left in the nest.
-The hatchlings, which are only 2 inches in size, actually remain hidden in the sand for several days.
-It takes them a few days to make a way to the surface.
+The green sea turtle eggs hatch 45-60 days after being left in the nest by using a special 'egg-tooth' to break the shell.
+The hatchlings, which are only 2 inches in size, remain hidden in the sand for several days.
+It takes them a few days to make their way to the surface.
 Then they all emerge together at night and instinctively head for the water.
 This is a dangerous time as gulls and crabs like to feed on them.
-Juvenile green sea turtles spend 3 – 5 years in the open ocean before they settle into a shallow-water life.
-Due to the predatory environment that they live in only 1% of hatchling actually make it to sexual maturity (estimated to be 20 – 50 years old).
+Juvenile green sea turtles spend 3 – 5 years in the open ocean before they settle into shallow-water life.
+Due to their predatory environment, only 1% of hatchlings make it to sexual maturity (estimated to be 20 – 50 years old).

 Green sea turtles are shown as endangered on the list of threatened species.
 The scale goes from extinct, extinct in the wild, critically endangered, endangered, vulnerable, near threatened, to least concern.
-As an endangered species, it is illegal to collect, harm, or kill turtles.
+As an endangered species, collecting, harming, or killing turtles is illegal.
 Threats to our beloved green sea turtles include pollution, habitat loss, and climate change.
-But, the main threat is from shrimp trawlers fishing off the coast.
+But, the main danger is from shrimp trawlers fishing off the coast.
 They inadvertently capture turtles in their nets.

 The local community is very committed to conservation to protect the turtle population and other marine species.
-Dozens of local residents volunteer to help on many projects including CEA’s turtle patrols and conservation programs.
+Hundreds of local residents volunteer to help on many projects, including CEA's turtle patrols and conservation programs.

-The two main local dive centers in Akumal beach support many programs including coral reef monitoring and restoration.
-For the last 30 years, they have worked closely with local conservation programs providing diving equipment, boats, and personal to help conduct annual surveys and restoration of the reef.
+The two main local dive centers in Akumal Beach support many programs, including coral reef monitoring and restoration.
+For the last 30 years, they have worked closely with local conservation programs providing diving equipment, boats, and personnel to help conduct annual surveys and reef restoration.

-Local businesses supporting green sea turtle and habitat conservation include Lol-Ha Restaurant (above) and the Akumal Dive Center (below).
+Businesses supporting green sea turtle habitat conservation: Lol-Ha Restaurant & Akumal Dive Center.

 While there are many pressures on green sea turtles, local turtle conservation methods in Akumal are working.
-In the last 5 years alone, the total number of sea turtle nests found has increased by over 60% between 2014 and 2019.
-The number of green sea turtle nests found in the area in 2019 was 787.
-At an average of 100 eggs per nest that’s 78,000 hatchling green sea turtles that were born last year on the beaches of Akumal.
-There’s a reason why the name Akumal means “Place of Turtles” in the Maya language!
+In 5 years alone, the total number of sea turtle nests found increased by over 60% between 2014 and 2019.
+The number of green sea turtle nests found in the area in 2019 was 787; in 2020, it was over 1,000.
+At an average of 100 eggs per nest, that's 78,000 hatchling green sea turtles born last year on the beaches of Akumal.
+There's a reason the name Akumal means "Place of Turtles" in the Maya language!

 The temperature of turtle eggs determines their sex.
-Warm nesting sites, above 30C favour females, while nests that are below 30C produce males!
-The position of the egg in the nest also determines the sex of the baby turtle.
-Eggs in the center are warmer than those on the outside and so those eggs tend to hatch as females.
+Warm nesting sites above 30C favor females, while nests below 30C produce males!
+The egg's position in the nest also determines the sex of the baby turtle.
+Eggs in the center are warmer than those on the outside, so those eggs tend to hatch as females.

 If green sea turtles are underwater for several minutes before they need more oxygen, how do they sleep?
-While only staying underwater for a few minutes at a time when active, turtles can rest or sleep underwater for several hours at a time.
-During the night when sleeping, green sea turtles, wedge themselves under rocks or ledges.
+While only staying underwater for a few minutes when active, turtles can rest or sleep underwater for several hours.
+During the night, when sleeping, green sea turtles wedge themselves under rocks or ledges.
 This is to protect them from predators.
-Often the green turtles return to the same location, night after night, to sleep.
+Often the green turtles return to the exact location, night after night, to sleep.

 Did you know that green sea turtles once co-existed with dinosaurs?
 Green sea turtles began to evolve in the Cretaceous period 100 million years ago.
 And the prehistoric turtles co-existed with dinosaurs until the dinos went extinct 65 million years ago.

-Mating season in Akumal for green sea turtles is May – September.
-Both males and females return to the same coastal area and beach where they were born, to mate.
+The mating season in Akumal for green sea turtles is May – September.
+Both males and females return to the same coastal area and beach where they were born to mate.
 Males return each year, while females mate only every two to four years.
 After mating in the water, the female moves above the beach's high tide line.
-There she digs a hole up to 2 feet deep, using her hind flippers, and lays the eggs.
-After depositing 80-200 eggs the female green turtle covers the eggs with sand and returns to the ocean.
+She digs a hole up to 2 feet deep, using her hind flippers, and lays the eggs.
+After depositing 80-200 eggs, the female green turtle covers the eggs with sand and returns to the ocean.
 Digging the hole, laying the eggs, and covering them up takes about 90 minutes.
 And the female will do this 3 to 5 times in a mating season.
 But only every two to four years.
-Can’t say I blame her – seems like a lot of effort.
+Can't say I blame her – seems like a lot of effort.

 If you adore turtles, as we do, then Akumal is the place to go.
-With hundreds of green sea turtles hanging out, mating, and grazing on the seagrasses it’s the capital city for sea turtles.
-Hopefully, the 17 fun facts about our adorable green sea turtles have whetted your appetite to come and check them out.
-Responsibly of course.
-If you are interested in going snorkeling in Akumal you’ll want to read our Insiders Guide to Akumal Snorkeling.
-It’s a must-read before you go.
-And if you want to take a guided tour, don’t forget to claim your coupon for 10% off a snorkeling tour.
+With hundreds of green sea turtles hanging out, mating, and grazing on the seagrasses, it's the capital city for sea turtles.
+Hopefully, the 21 fun facts about our adorable green sea turtles have whetted your appetite to come and check them out.
+Responsibly, of course.
+If you are interested in snorkeling in Akumal, you'll want to read our insider's Guide to Akumal Snorkeling.
+It's a must-read before you go.
+And make sure you book a tour to swim with turtles in Akumal – the best place in Mexico to swim with turtles.